Bhargavgopa/fake-news-detection-using-ML/README.md

-# Fake News Detection using Machine Learning
+# fake News Detection using ML

 ## Table of Contents
 - [Introduction](#introduction)